-TLPs received by an upstream port that match the upstream port's address range but which do not match a downstream port's address range within the partition (i.e., TLPs that do not route through the partition).
+TLPs received by an upstream port that match the upstream port's address range but which do not match a downstream port's address range (i.e., TLPs that do not route through the switch).

-TLPs received by a downstream port that do not match the address range of any other downstream port within the partition, but match the address range of the partition's upstream port.
+TLPs received by a downstream port that do not match the address range of any other downstream port, but match the address range of the upstream port.

 TLPs received by a downstream port whose address decoding indicates they are to route back to the port on which they were received, if ACS Upstream Forwarding is disabled on the port.
 When ACS Upstream Forwarding is enabled, such TLPs are not considered errors and are forwarded upstream.